tauri-apps/tauri-docs/src/content/docs/en/faq.md

 ---
-meta_title: Frequently Asked Questions
+title: Frequently Asked Questions
-meta_description: Fixes for common issues
+sidebar_position: 10
-meta_position: 8
+description: Fixes for common issues
 ---

 ## How can I use unpublished Tauri changes?